 Facilitating the lessons brought forth some rich discussions about mental health and the services accessible for youth in our community.
 The live call alleviated a lot of anxiety on behalf of many students and has opened their minds about accessing support.— Participating educator, 2019 and 2020

 What happens after I register for the program?

-Upon a confirmed registration in the program, educators will receive a program package including:
+Upon a confirmed registration in the program, educators will receive a digital program package including:

 - an educational resource booklet for the appropriate grade, including:

 - preparation activities on mental health, seeking support and addressing barriers